 Chill out at Aoshima Beach Park

 The park is located right on the beach just in front of Aoshima Shrine.
-With hammocks, tunes, and beach food, it's the perfect place to sit back with a cool drink after you've had a surf or yoga session.
+With music and beach food, it's the perfect place to sit back with a cool drink after you've had a surf or yoga session.